Gender & Sexuality Obsessions

 -

 It's important to emphasise that sexual orientation is a natural and diverse aspect of human identity.
 SO-OCD is not a reflection of an individual's true sexual orientation but rather a manifestation of distressing and intrusive thoughts.
-Seeking professional help from a mental health provider, such as a psychologist or psychiatrist, is crucial for a proper assessment and the development of an effective treatment plan tailored to the individual's needs.
+Seeking professional help from a mental health provider, such as a psychologist is crucial for a proper assessment and the development of an effective treatment plan tailored to the individual's needs.
 With appropriate treatment, individuals with SO-OCD can learn to manage their symptoms and improve their overall well-being.